Are you ready to show off your genealogy research in a book? Well, then here are 5 more points showing you how to make a family history book.

 - Publishing a Family History Book – Discusses what software to use, how to write your book, charts, and more.

 6. Using Documents and Records

-So let’s look at these documents and records in more detail.
+Look at documents and records in more detail

-Stuffing all of your family documents and records will create a book that is bulging at the seams and will be information overload for you and for your readers.
-You don’t want to overwhelm them.
+Stuffing all of your family documents and records will create a book that is bulging at the seams and will be information overload for you and your readers.

 7. Include The Stories